Building Automation Courses

 Building Automation Industry

-This course presents the fundamentals of commercial HVACR systems used to condition buildings and their occupants and equipment.
+Fundamentals of commercial HVACR systems used to condition buildings and their occupants and equipment.
 An introduction to control system operation and control system types is covered.
 Career opportunities and the scope of the building automation industry are also covered.
 3 Credits (3 Lecture) Corequisite(s): ELT239 or ACR227 and PLH226.
+Fall Only.

 Direct Digital Control of HVACR Equipment

 Building Automation Industry Internship

 Paid internship with a company, association, or institution with direct involvement in HVACR controls and automation design, layout, installation, or troubleshooting.
 Internships must be approved by BBT faculty prior to the start of the internship.
 An internship guide provides more information.
 1 Credit (0 Lecture - 5 Internship) Prerequisite(s): BBT304 and BBT344.

 Electric, Pneumatic and Electronic Control Systems